 - 1 In Viedoc Designer, open the Global Design Settings page.
-In the Reference data scopes field, click Edit. - 2 Click Add new scope.
+In the Reference data scopes field, select Edit. - 2 Select Add new scope.
 The Reference data scope page opens. - 3 Enter a name for the scope.
 The scope name will be visible in Viedoc Admin, where the scope can be linked to a reference data source, and in Viedoc Clinic, where the reference data values can be entered.